begavett/CoCA/CoCA_Manual.md

 ### Oral Version

-*Now, we are going to do something the same thing a little differently.
+*Now, we are going to do the same thing a little differently.
 I want you verbally state the numbers that match the presented symbols.*

 *For example, look at the first symbol* (point to first symbol on Sample). *I look at this symbol, then look at the key.
 The symbol matches the number 3.
 So I want you to say 3.*